rustfoundation/safety-critical-rust-coding-guidelines/CONTRIBUTING.md

 ### Note on Chapter Layout

-We have the same chapter layout as the [Ferrocene Language Specification](https://spec.ferrocene.dev/) (FLS).
-If you would like to contribute you may find a section from the FLS of interest and then write a guideline in the corresponding chapter of these coding guidelines.
+The Safety Critical Rust Coding guidelines has the same chapter layout as the [Ferrocene Language Specification](https://spec.ferrocene.dev/) (FLS).
+If you would like to contribute a new guideline, find a section from the FLS that interests you, then write a guideline in the corresponding chapter of these coding guidelines.

 ### 0) Bring up the idea for discussion